elcronos/COVID-19/readme.md

+> ## Important
+> Hi everyone!
+We are splitting this main repo in repos for each project (android, ios, web, landing-page, core, etc).
+This should increase maintainability and separate concerns a little bit better.
+>
+> The new repos will be grouped under our Github Organization.
+Here it is: https://github.com/FightCOVID19.
+>
+>_Please do not open new PR on this repo if your PR relates to any project found in the mentioned above.
+Do it on the corresponding project repo._

 If you have decided to contribute or support this open-source project, please read [this instructions on how you can help and be part of this initiative](CONTRIBUTING.md).
 Please consider to join us on [Slack](https://join.slack.com/t/covid-19detector/shared_invite/zt-cw28jq9g-2FcPBD~zNRYLnVhr34hrRQ), which is will be the official channel for communication.

 If you want to know more about this project please read the information below, which is also available in other languages: